srsp/elastic-feeder/README.md

 ## What does it do?

 ElasticFeeder is a very small library that helps you to get data into ElasticSearch quickly.
-It is written in Scala, so it should be usable by every language on the JVM.
+It is written in Scala, but it may work for Java, too.

 ## How does it work?